sflewis2970/factorsandprimes/README.md

 # Factors and Primes
-Factors and Primes is a Go CLI application that displays factors and prime numbers from the given value(s).
+Factors and Primes is a Go CLI application that takes input from the user or generates values for the user.
+Those values are used to determine the factors for each number and when the flag is set determines whether the numbers are prime numbers.

 ### Usage Factors and Primes
-**Note:** Assuming the following command was used to build the executable: `go build -o <output filename>`, .

 ```
 Usage:
-$ ./factorsandprimes <-factor> <-prime> <-generate {nbrOfItemsToGenerate} {maxValue}>
+$ ./factorsandprimes <-factor> <-prime> <-generate ''> <-generate '{nbrOfItemsToGenerate} {maxValue}'>

 Explanation:
-  * <-factor> - this flag is used to signify that factors are outputted
+  * <-factor> - when this flag is set, the factors each number are returned
-  * <-prime> - this flag is used to signify that prime number are outputted
+  * <-prime> - when this flag is set, prime numbers are returned
+  * <-inputdata '{list of numbers separated by space}'> - when this flag is used, the next string is a list of numbers used as input
-  * <-generate {nbrOfItemsToGenerate} {maxValue}> - this flag signifies that the number will be generated. **Note:** When this flag is used both valus are required
+  * <-generate {nbrOfItemsToGenerate} {maxValue}> - when flag is used, the next string is

 Examples:
- $ ./factorsandprimes -factor - the application will ask the user to enter numbers separated by spaces, then the factors for those numbers are returned
- $ ./factorsandprimes -prime - the application will ask the user to enter numbers separated by spaces, then the prime factors for those numbers are returned
- $ ./factorsandprimes -factor -prime - the application will ask the user to enter numbers separated by spaces, then the factors and prime factors for those numbers are returned
+ The following command uses input data as input and returns the factors of each number:
+ $ ./factorsandprimes -factor -inputdata '13 26 39'

+ The following command generates 10 number from 1-100, then returns the factors for each number and which numbers are prime numbers
+ $ ./factorsandprimes -factor -prime -generate '10 100'
 ```

 ### Requirements